Inventory Stock Levels: Types & Management Methods

 There’s also the Last In First Out (LIFO) method wherein companies sell newly acquired goods first.
 Companies who use this method work their way backwards.
 Consequently, they sell the first batch of goods they’ve acquired when all other batches have been sold as well.
 This allows companies who sell non-perishable goods to gain an increase in their profit since they’ve acquired them at lower prices than their current market value.

 On the contrary, the First In First Out (FIFO) method follows the general principle that goods ordered first are also sold first.
 Companies often have their own FIFO Inventory System customized to their needs to manage their inventory and sales more efficiently.
 Furthermore, you can also optimize your inventory stock levels by easily incorporating a few strategies gained from the previous methods into your system.
-Its real-time updates on the number of goods you have in each of your physical stores serve an essential tool for demand forecasting.
+Its real-time updates on the number of goods you have in each of your physical stores serve an essential tool for demand forecasting—which is an advantage considering that not having a useful management tool is one of business inventory management’s challenges.
 In turn, you’ll minimize the risks of having a shortage or overstocking your products.
 As a bonus, FIFO is also authorized by the Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS).

 For products manufactured and sold in bulk, companies can perform Batch Tracking.
 With this method, manufacturers are able to assign a single expiry date to a group of products made at the same time.
 This ultimately results in a more optimized product monitoring system and inventory stock levels for food wholesalers.